AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > We've really not seen any sign of surface life on Mars, there's clearly nothing on the surface of Mars.
 There may be subterranean [neurotropic] bacteria, I suspect they're pretty hardy and there's not much we could do to take them out even if we wanted to.
-So that's what we're really talking about in terms of planetary protection.
-The planet we should consider protecting is Earth - that's where life exists as we know it, in abundance.
-[To a certain extent] we are life's [agents], we can bring life as we know it and breathe life into Mars where it [isn't] today, and ensure that if there is some kind of cataclysmic event on Earth that life as we know it continues to exist.
+So that's what we're really talking about in terms of planetary protection. <mark>The planet we should consider protecting is Earth - that's where life exists as we know it, in abundance.
+[To a certain extent] we are life's [agents], we can bring life as we know it and breathe life into Mars where it [isn't] today, and ensure that if there is some kind of cataclysmic event on Earth that life as we know it continues to exist.</mark>

 22:03
 {:.muted.smaller.right}